bufbuild/protobuf-es/README.md

 ## Quickstart

 To get started generating code right away, first make sure you have [Buf](https://docs.buf.build/installation) installed.
 If desired, you can also use `protoc`.
-For full instructions on generating code, visit the [docs](https://github.com/bufbuild/protobuf-es/blob/main/docs/generated_code.md) for the `protoc-gen-es` plugin.

 1. Install the code generator and the runtime library: